mikolajroszak/qsp-protocol-node/deployment/local/README.md

 - Location of your keystore (JSON) file, e.g., `./keystore/default.json`.
 The location is relative to this README's folder.

-### Get whitelisted

-Contact the Protocol team (protocol@quantstamp.com) to whitelist your Ethereum address.

 ### Configure

 1. Set environment variable `QSP_ETH_PASSPHRASE` to your account's passphrase (or *wallet password*).